aeternity/protocol/channels/ON-CHAIN.md

 provided for the other participant to dispute it.
 This time frame is measured in block height and it works exactly like the `lock_period` does for closing sequences - a new force progress can not be posted until a certain chain height is reached.
+The value of the block height timer is the same as the one of the `lock_period`.

 It is worth mentioning that what is to be disputed is the off-chain state that the force progress had been based on but not the forcing of progress itself.
 If an older state had been provided by the forcing party, the other party can post a newer co-signed off-chain state (via a